Conel Hugh O'Donel Alexander: Early life

 Hugh Alexander was born into an Anglo-Irish family on 19 April 1909 in Cork, Ireland, the eldest child of Conel William Long Alexander, an engineering professor at University College, Cork (UCC), and Hilda Barbara Bennett.
 His father died in 1920 (during the Irish War of Independence), and the family moved to Birmingham, England, where he attended King Edward's School.
 Alexander won a scholarship to study mathematics at King's College, Cambridge, in 1928, graduating with a first in 1931.
 He represented Cambridge in chess.

-From 1932, Alexander taught mathematics at Winchester, and married Enid Constance Crichton Neate (1900–1982) on 22 December 1934.
+From 1932, Alexander taught mathematics at Winchester College, and married Enid Constance Crichton Neate (1900–1982) on 22 December 1934.
 Their elder son was Sir Michael O'Donel Bjarne Alexander (1936–2002), a diplomat.
 The Alexanders' other son was Patrick Macgillicuddy Alexander (20 March 1940 – 21 September 2005), a poet who settled in Australia in 1960.
 In 1938, Hugh Alexander left teaching and became head of research at the John Lewis Partnership.

 World War II began while Alexander was competing in the 8th Chess Olympiad in Buenos Aires, Argentina, prompting him and the rest of the English team to abandon the competition and return to the UK.